ory/hydra/docs/docs/reference/configuration.md

   ## error ##
   #
   # Sets the error endpoint.
 The error ui will be shown when an OAuth2 error occurs that which can not be sent back to the client.
-Defaults to an internal fallback URL.
+Defaults to an internal fallback URL showing an error.
   #
   # Examples:
   # - https://my-error.app/error